hannes-angst/home-iot-frontend/README.md

 # Home Control - Frontend

 Home Frontend, just some ugly styles and rather nasty js.
-This connects to the home backend retries the data and displays it.
+This connects to the home backend, retrieves the data and displays it.